 Google’s Knowledge Graph is hard to find, but its results are not.
 Take, for instance, that big block of information that appears on the right-hand side of your desktop screen after entering a search term.
-This block – also known as the Knowledge Graph Card – contains relevant, context-specific information regarding your search, powered by the Knowledge Graph.
+This block – also known as the Knowledge Graph Card or Panel – contains relevant, context-specific information regarding your search, powered by the Knowledge Graph.

 If you search for a specific company, the Knowledge Graph will show an almost complete profile, depending on how well they did their SEO work.
 Searching for a recently released movie will show posters, reviews and screening times for your local cinema.
 As you see, the graph is a powerful and fascinating tool.
 But what can you do to get your information in the Knowledge Graph?

 It’s Google’s way of connecting information

 Google’s core business is providing people with a correct answer to all their questions.
 To do that, it doesn’t just present the result that closest matches a search term, but also by making broader connections between data.
 Google, therefore, collects and analyzes massive amounts of data on people, places, things and facts and develops ways to present the findings in an accessible way.
 These are often rich results, like featured snippets, images carrousels or the famous Knowledge Panel mentioned in the intro of this text.